 It didn’t make my eyes water during the day, BUT (of course there’s a but), I woke up with some fresh spots after wearing it.

-Vichy mattifying face fluid – recommended?
+Vichy mattifying face fluid worth it

 LOL